holdfire/DeepLearning_Note/README.md

-Algorithm problems analysis and design.
+#### 1. Introduction
+This project is about analysis and design of algorithm problems .
-The problems are from "牛客网", "剑指offer", Leetcode and interview experience.
+The algorithm problems are mainly from Leetcode, "牛客网", "剑指offer" and interview experience.
 The codes are write by C++.